 Choosing our “CB handles” before hitting the road

-In preparation for our bi-annual road trip, Dad installed a mobile CB unit in the wagon and everyone in the family chose their “handles,” which was sort of like choosing your Twitter name (I’m @TamelaRich there).
-In the Convoy song and movie, “Rubber Duck” and “Pig Pen” were handles (have you watched the clip yet?).
+In preparation for our bi-annual road trip, Dad also installed a mobile CB unit in the wagon and everyone in the family chose their “handles,” which was sort of like choosing your Twitter name (I’m @TamelaRich there).

 I was “Buckskin,” a horse color.
 Dad was “Stage Coach,” and Mom was “Running Deer.”
 Since I was the eldest child—and a teenager —I didn’t give a hoot what my younger siblings’ handles were.